 Phoenix provides opportunities for research and studies in one of the fastest growing cities in the U.S.

 Your first year of the program will be conducted at the new Phoenix Biomedical Campus in downtown Phoenix.

 Part of the Arizona Biomedical Collaborative, the Phoenix Biomedical Campus is a 30-acre medical and bioscience campus right in the metropolitan area of downtown Phoenix.
-The campus has more than six million square feet of research, academic, and clinical facilities.
+The campus is still in construction, but when complete, it will boast more than six million square feet of research, academic, and clinical facilities.

-The Biomedical Campus is attracting high-caliber researchers, doctors, and doctorally prepared faculty ready to educate you and provide real-world experience.
+The Biomedical Campus will attract high-caliber researchers, doctors, and doctorally prepared faculty ready to educate you and provide real-world experience.
 Not only will there be reputable educators, but the facilities alone will provide great opportunities for professional growth.

 - The Translational Genomics Research Institute (TGen) and the International Genomics Consortium (IGC) headquarters opened in December 2004 in a six-story, 170,000 square foot laboratory and research facility that focuses on genetic investigation.

 - The National Institute of Diabetes and Digestive and Kidney Disorders (NIDDK) works towards finding susceptibility genes for diabetes and obesity.